-Students submitting a dissertation to ProQuest can request a hold/embargo of publication by ProQuest by contacting the Graduate School at msuetds.approval@grd.msu.edu or calling 517-353-3220.
+Students submitting a dissertation to ProQuest can request a hold/embargo of publication by ProQuest by contacting the Graduate School at msuetds.approval@grd.msu.edu calling 517-353-3220.
 In response to the request, the Graduate School will send a form to you that needs to be completed and turned to the Graduate School prior to the document submission to ProQuest.
 The form needs to be signed by your Advisor and by the Associate Dean of the College of Social Science.
 The request for the hold/embargo may be for six months, one year, or two years.
 Requests for a period longer than six months must include a brief justification for the length of the requested hold/embargo.

-2. Graduate students' participating in University Research Organization (URO; https://uro.egr.msu.edu/):
+2. Graduate students' participating in University Research Organization: